-- Control Product: Protect your animals by repelling and killing mosquitoes on contact with Mosquito Halt® Repellent, UltraShield® EX Horse Fly Control, fly masks, and Fly Armor™.
+- Control Product: Protect your animals by repelling and killing mosquitoes on contact with B-Free of Flies – Bug Killer for Flies & Mosquitos, UltraShield® EX Horse Fly Control, and fly masks.

 - Description: The name Gnat is often applied to the North American Black Fly or any other number of small flies that frequent the face and eyes.

 - Control Product: Aid in eliminating pestering gnats by using Repel-X® Emulsifiable Fly Spray to repel and kill on contact, as well as No Natz™ Bug Repellent.

 - Description: The No See Um, also known as the Biting Midge or Sand Flea, belong to a group of very tiny flies.
 The female No See Ums feed on blood to gain protein.
 This particular bite delivers a fearsome itch known to equine as the sweet itch.

 - Control Product: Use UltraShield® Red Insecticide and Repellent, as well as fly sheets to protect your horses.

 “The Amazing Flygun Fly Facts.”
 The Amazing Flygun Fly Facts.
 N.p., n.d.
 Web.
 18 June 2015.